Minimalist3/GranblueParty/Frontend/README.md

 ## Changelog

+- 2019-12-06: Version 2: new design, using TailwindCSS and Font Awesome.
 - 2019-08-30: Wide layout for Party Builder.
 The Details tab hides an experimental damage calculator
 - 2019-08-11: Support for Skill Keys and Perpetuity Rings added in Party Builder.
 - 2019-08-06: Save and load parties with your account.
 No need for PermaURL anymore!